-- c.
-Supports in-processing (chap 2). - d.
-Supports out-processing (chap 3).
+c.
+Supports in-processing (see chap 2).

-e.
-Supports the (SRP) checks conducted at unit and installation levels for mobilization processing (chap 4).

-- f.
-Supports deployment processing (chap 5). - g.
-Supports the DCS process across the ARFORGEN process and redeployment processing (chap 6).
+- d.
+Supports out-processing (see chap 3). - e.
+Supports the (SRP) checks conducted at unit and installation levels for mobilization processing (see chap 4). - f.
+Supports deployment processing (see chap 5). - g.
+Supports the SR process and redeployment processing.

 h.
-Augments a joint service processing activity when directed.
-The Defense Base Closure and Realignment Act of 1990 (the "BRAC law"), Public Law 101-510, as amended, requires joint processing activities to be established.
+Augments a Joint service processing activity when directed.
+The Defense Base Closure and Realignment Act of 1990 (the "BRAC law"), Public Law 101-510, as amended, requires Joint processing activities to be established.
 These processing activities must be capable of processing members of the other Services when directed.